AllienWorks/BRICKst/README.md

 `index.html` and other files in root folder are for demo/docs purposes, you can refer to `index.html` anytime you need help.
 Dedicated website with proper docs will come when BRICKst is somehow ready for production.

+## Development

+1. copy the `dist/` folder to your project
+2. `npm install` to fetch dependencies
+3. `gulp watch` for development compilations
+4. `gulp build` for one-time compilation

 ## Todo/Features